Kaetram/Kaetram-Open/README.md

 ### Configuration

-_Optionally_, if you would want some additional configuration, You will see a file called `.env.defaults`, and it's values will be used unless overridden by a new `.env` file, or by setting environmental variables.
+_Optionally_, if you would want some additional configuration, There will see a file named [`.env.defaults`](`.env.defaults`), and it's values will be used unless overridden by a new `.env` file, or by setting environmental variables.

 Copy and rename `.env.defaults` to `.env`, and modify the contents to fit your needs.